 Download Cereal Habitat Build

-- Read one of the children’s books produced by Habitat International: Grandpa’s Hammer, Raising the Roof, Doorway to the World or Building Friends- for younger kids – Books available at Habitat Oakland County Office to check out – contact our Volunteer Manager, Annabelle Wilkinson, at firstname.lastname@example.org for availability and information.
+- Read one of the children’s books produced by Habitat International: Grandpa’s Hammer, Raising the Roof, Doorway to the World or Building Friends- for younger kids – Books available at Habitat Oakland County Office to check out – contact our Volunteer Manager, Joshua Kennedy, at firstname.lastname@example.org for availability and information.

 - Penny Wars – A fundraiser where children divide into teams and compete against each other to collect coins.
 The team that collects the most money wins!